MikeH138/day-planner/README.md

 Simply fill out the timeblocks with your relevant tasks for the day, and click the save button next to the appropriate timeblock to save your input.

-You will notice that when you reach the time of day associated with a timeblock (ex: once it becomes 10 am, the 10 am timeblock will turn red, to remind you to tend to your tasks in that timeblock.
+You will notice that when you reach the time of day associated with a timeblock, it will turn red to remind you to tend to your tasks in that timeblock.

 As well, if a timeblock is in the past, it will then turn grey to indicate that.